 |Previous College:||Idaho '96|

-With lots of ties regionally, Josh Fetter enters his fourth season as coach of Eastern’s linebackers.
+With lots of ties regionally, Josh Fetter enters his fifth season as coach of Eastern’s linebackers.
 He also coordinates Eastern’s summer camps program.

 Blessed with talent, three returning starters and depth entering the 2014 season, his linebackers in 2013 included two-time All-American Ronnie Hamlin, Cody McCarthy and Miquiyah Zamora.
 That trio combined for 309 tackles, with Hamlin earning second team All-Big Sky honors and McCarthy receiving honorable mention.
 Hamlin’s offseason appeal for a sixth year was granted by the NCAA, and the Buck Buchanan Award candidate enters 2014 with 361 career tackles, just 71 from the school record of 432 held by 2010 Buchanan winner J.C.
 Sherritt.